Failed IVF Cycle

 Advanced Maternal Age:

-Women over 35 often have decreased egg quality and quantity, making successful fertilisation less likely.
+Women over 35 often have decreased egg quality and quantity, making successful fertilization less likely.

 Poor Egg Quality: